 3. Limited Feature Set

-- No full control over responsive breakpoints
+- No full control over responsive breakpoints — your mobile layout is largely inherited from desktop

-- No CSS editing for free users
+- No CSS editing for free users, and even paid CSS access is limited in scope

-- No dynamic content support
+- No dynamic content support — you can’t build database-driven pages or content collections

 - No advanced animations or scroll effects

-- Outdated form builder
+- Outdated form builder with no conditional logic or automation triggers

-5. Design Freedom is Very Limited
+5. Design Freedom Is Very Limited

-| Who Should Still Use Weebly? | Who Should NOT Use Weebly in 2025? |
+| Who Should Still Use Weebly? | Who Should NOT Use Weebly? |

 | Basic personal sites (resume, hobby, simple portfolio) Landing page for a one-time event Non-commercial blogs or fan projects Local stores already using Square POS and needing very basic online presence | Growing businesses Agencies or freelancers building for clients Brands that require modern design or scalable content Sites dependent on strong SEO or third-party integrations Any commercial site generating revenue or leads |